 In the spring of 1774, the second of the three brigades into which the Bengal army was divided-viz., that of Allahabad, + joined the forces of Shuja Dowlah, and the combined troops entered the Rohilla country.
 The English commander was possibly already prejudiced against Hastings, on account of the determination manifested by the latter to keep the military under the complete control of the civil authority; but this circumstance was not needed to deepen the natural disgust excited by being employed in an undertaking deservedly stigmatised as "infamous."
 The conduct of the nabobvizier was, from first to last, as bad as cruelty, cowardice, and rapacity could make it.
 The Rohillas, astounded by the approach of English troops, anxiously strove to make terms of peace; but the demand of the invader for two crore of rupees, evinced his uncompromising resolve to proceed to extremities.
-Hafiz Rehmet took post near the city of Bareilly, with an army of 40,000 The English commenced the attack men. by a cannonade of two hours and a-half, the rapidity and persistance of which defeated the frequent attempts of the enemy to charge; at length, after Hafiz Rehmet1 and one of his sons, with several chiefs of note, had been killed whilst rallying their dispirited followers, the rest turned and fled.
-Shuja Dowlah had heretofore remained a
+Hafiz Rehmet took post near the city of Bareilly, with an army of 40,000 men.
+The English commenced the attack by a cannonade of two hours and a-half, the rapidity and persistance of which defeated the frequent attempts of the enemy to charge; at length, after Hafiz Rehmet! and one of his sons, with several chiefs of note, had been killed whilst rallying their dispirited followers, the rest turned and fled.
+Shuja Dowlah had heretofore remained a drew from Fort William no less than two million sterling in five years.
+The sum of 30,000 rupees per month, paid according to agreement by Shuja Dow-lah, during that period, was scarcely felt as a relief, for the officers in command contrived to reap the chief benefit therefrom .- (Gleig's Life of Warren Hastings, i., 343.) [‡] The old warrior, conspicuous from his long white beard, stately bearing, and noble charger, when all was lost, was seen to gallop forward to perish (to our shame) on English bayonets.-(Heber, i., 434.)

-\ Hastings avowed himself "glad of any occasion to employ the E. I. Cy's forces, which saves so much of their pay and expenses" (Life, i., 359); and regrets being unable to derive "some advantage from the distractions of the Mahratta state."-(i., 397.)
+Hastings avowed himself " glad of any occasion to employ the E. I. Cy's forces, which saves so much of their pay and expenses" (Life, i., 359); and regrets being unable to derive "some advantage from the distractions of the Mahratta state."-(i., 397.) † The Allahabad brigade, established by Clive,